midonet/midonet-docker/kubelet/README.md

   with the same UUID, it will take the place and configurations of the previous one.
 If it is not passed, each container run will get a new uuid.
 * MASTER\_IP is the Kubernetes API server IP.
+* PUBLIC\_IP is an optional parameter.
+If specified, it is used instead of the host name to make it accessible to the master if its hostname can't e resolved by dns.
 * It is prepared to run at host level because it spawns another docker containers (no docker-in-docker considered yet).
 So the `pid` and the `net` should be defined at host level, and several volumes *MUST* be mounted.
 The only